vpkannan/reviewable/README.md

 Product also contains the average product rating based on the reviews.
 The updated average product rating is computed as and when Reviews are added.

-REST API documentation can be found in the Swagger definition in src/main/resources/api/reviewable.yaml
+REST API documentation can be found in the Swagger definition in [reviewable.yaml](https://github.com/vpkannan/reviewable/blob/master/src/main/resources/api/reviewable.yaml) file.

 ## Using the Reviewable Application

-Docker is used to containerize the Reviewable application and so, build and deploy are straightforward.
+Docker is used to containerize the Reviewable application.

-IMPORTANT: These steps assume that Docker and Docker-compose are installed on your environment.
+**IMPORTANT: These steps assume that Docker and Docker-compose are installed on your environment.**

- - If you do not have Docker installed, follow the instructions these instructions to install Docker - [Docker Installation Guide](https://docs.docker.com/engine/installation)
+If you do not have them installed,
+ - Follow these instructions to install Docker - [Docker Installation Guide](https://docs.docker.com/engine/installation)
- - Follow these instructions to install docker-compose - [Docker-compose Installation Guide](https://docs.docker.com/compose/install)
+ - Follow these instructions to install Docker-compose - [Docker-compose Installation Guide](https://docs.docker.com/compose/install)

-You can choose one of the two options to spin up the application in your local environment.
+Once you're setup with Docker and Docker-compose, you can choose one of the two options to spin up the application in your local environment.
  1. Pull Images from Docker Hub
  2. Clone, Build and Deploy

 Let's see how each method can be done.

-#### 1. Pull Images from Docker Hub
+### 1. Pull Images from Docker Hub

-The project contains a docker-compose file to directly pull images that are published to the Docker Hub and deploy it on your local environment.
+The project contains a docker-compose-prod.yml file which lets us to directly pull the project's images published to the Docker Hub and deploy it on your local environment.
 This can be done with a simple step

 `docker-compose -f docker-compose-aws.yml up -d`

-This will pull both Reviewable and MongoDB images and deploy them as Docker containers in your environment.
+This will pull both *vpkannan/reviewable* and *mongo* images and deploy them as Docker containers in your environment.

-#### Clone, Build and Deploy
+### 2. Clone, Build and Deploy

 The alternate approach is to clone the code from GIT, build and deploy it in your environment.